ProcursusTeam/docs/Development/Building/FreeBSD.md

         bash procursus-utils-fbsd.sh

-    It's recommended that you add this script to your shells' config file, so that it's sourced on every enviorment on login.
+    It's recommended that you add this script to your shells' config file, so that it's sourced on every login.

         echo "source procursus-utils-fbsd.sh" > .profile